amorales187/DH150/README.md

 The search tools and information architecture are particularly concerning and hinder a user’s efficiency.
 The keyword and advanced search tools have their own pages and specific functions, making the search task more complicated.
 I was also very confused on what the menu items entail due to the terminology (e.g. random images versus photos, archives versus libraries) and what types of records fit within each category.
 There is also no organization or hierarchy of content within each of the other links when a user first lands on the page since it is just a layout of random records; they are not subcategorized either.

 #### #1: Visibility of System Status
-Markup : * Each menu item block in the navigation bar changes color when the cursor is hovered over it, which gives a clear distinction
 Rating  | Evaluation  |
 :---: | ---:  |
 1  | Each menu item block in the navigation bar changes color when the cursor is hovered over it, which gives a clear distinction  |